lhervier/oauth2-dom-auth-server/README.md

 I didn't want to take the risk of storing keys myself.
 Instead, I prefered using SSO Configurations which are natively stored by IBM in a secure manner.

-So, When Domino will generate OAUTH2 access tokens, it will use a secret stored in a SSO configuration document.
+So, when Domino will generate an OAUTH2 access tokens, it will use a secret stored in a SSO configuration document.

 You will have to generate three of them :